Ricapar/wang-writer-5503/README.md

 I'll be spending some more time digging through the ROM's code, seeing if I can trace where what section of code is triggering the write of `C0` to the 7-segment display.

-In the meantime I also ordered some replacement 2716 EEPROM chips.
+In the meantime I also ordered some replacement 2716 EPROM chips.
 I don't want to risk breaking or wiping original one, but I'm thinking I may flash a replacement one with a modified copy of the boot ROM code and see what I can make it do.
 Maybe see if I can skip some checks for non-critical components or just make it do something else that's interesting.

 ## 2020-09-19